Nursing Program Admissions Procedure

 Pre Admission eXam (PAX)

 Students may take the test only once per application period, and their test score must reach at least the 58% percentile on the conversion chart to be eligible for the program.
 Students who register for more than one testing date during an application cycle will not be admitted for a second attempt during that cycle.
 Everett's Nursing Program will only accept PAX test scores from tests that were administered at EvCC.
 Test results from an exam taken at any location other than EvCC will not be considered by the Admissions Committee.
 For questions, please contact the HPSC.
 If a student needs testing accommodations, they should contact the Center for Disability Services at 425-388-9272.
 The Nursing Admissions Committee is not made aware of any testing accommodations that students are given by the CDC, and these accommodations are not a factor in the Committee's consideration of a student's application.
 PAX Registration Guide PAX Study Guide.

 New testing dates will be posted the first week of spring, summer, and fall quarters.
 Testing dates will not be offered during the Winter Quarter.
-There is a limited amount of spots made available, so do not delay in signing up for your date.
+There are a limited amount of spots made available, so do not delay in signing up for your date.
 If you log on to the NLN site and one of the tests listed below does not display, this means that testing date is full.
+When registering for your testing date, if you do not receive a confirmation email from NLN for your selected date, even if a payment for that date has been processed, contact them to see that your registration has been completed.
 The doors will be locked and no one will be allowed into the testing room after 10:15, so come early parking may be difficult.

 |Current Testing Dates (Please register for testing dates using the Registration Guide above)|